 Students are expected to attend school every day school is in session.
 Students are to arrive before the first class and stay until the scheduled end of their school day.
-If a student is unable to attend school, the student or parent must report that absence to the attendance secretary at 348-2150.
+If a student is unable to attend school, the student or parent must report that absence to the school secretary.
+The attendance policy for PHS is as follows: